 4. Verbal Appreciation more effective:

 One company sent a handwritten note from CEO to employee’s mother and his wife stating how great he is working and how great they are to have him in their team, this is the excellent form of reward; one can get for their good work.
-This way employer is not making others demotivated and the person who deserves to be appreciated gets the reward.
+This way the employer is not making others demotivated and the person who deserves to be appreciated gets the reward.

 Thus, the key should be to make the best employee know that you are grateful without putting him as a focal point of all.
-If organization is confused about whom to appreciate, best way is to thank the whole team.
+If the organization is confused about whom to appreciate, the best way is to thank the whole team.

 5. Employees may allege the employer of favoritism: